Bond with the Elephants at Oklahoma’s Endangered Ark Foundation

 Most of us simply don’t have the resources to pick up and go to Africa or Asia, especially while raising children.
 But, surprisingly, there’s a spot in nearby Hugo, Oklahoma, called the Endangered Ark Foundation (EAF) that affords visitors a tiny taste of what a safari might be like, and it’s only 2 ½ hours southeast of Tulsa.

 EAF provides an up-close and personal experience with Asian elephants who call Hugo home.
-Established in 1993 by DR and Isla Miller (the former owners of multi-generational Carson and Barnes Circus), EAF’s herd is the second largest in America, consisting of 15 trumpeting elephants as of spring 2021, with thirteen females and two males.
-The youngest, Dori Marie, was born in 2015 while the oldest, Suzy, a retired show gal, is 65.
+Established in 1993 by DR and Isla Miller (the former owners of multi-generational Carson and Barnes Circus), EAF’s herd is the second largest in America, consisting of 16 trumpeting elephants as of spring 2022, with thirteen females and three males.
+The youngest, Cameron Lee, was born in 2020 while the oldest, Suzy, a retired show gal, is about 65.
 Each pachyderm (the scientific word for a large mammal with exceptionally thick skin) has his/her own distinct and delightful personality, and they all live harmoniously on a 200-acre sanctuary.

 To bond with the animals, elephant lovers have several different options with various levels of engagement, time and intimacy.
 On property, there are three separate buildings.
 One is a workshop and “baby barn” for expectant females.
 The remaining ladies live in a separate dwelling space while males are kept in the third space.
 The elephants spend time in and out of these structures throughout each day and night.
 EAF provides visitors with “… interactive educational demonstrations about what goes into caring for an elephant, as well as…information on the endangered Asian elephant residents and their behaviors.”